2019 Vault Rankings

 About Ford Motor Company

 Ford Motor is striving to build smart vehicles for a smart world.
-One of the “Big Three” automakers in the US (with GM and Fiat Chrysler), the company manufactures cars, trucks, and SUVs under the Ford and Lincoln brands – the F-150, the Escape, and the Fusion among its most popular models – and finances sales through Ford Motor Credit.
-Ford, which does business worldwide, is making significant investments in line with a strategic shift to move it from solely an automaker to a leader in vehicle technology and mobility services.
+One of the "Big Three" automakers in the US (with GM and Fiat Chrysler), the company manufactures cars, trucks, and SUVs under the Ford and Lincoln brands –- and finances sales through Ford Motor Credit.
+Ford, which does business worldwide, is making significant investments in a strategic shift to move it from solely an automaker to a leader in vehicle technology and mobility services.
+Nearly 65% of total sales comes from US.

-Ford’s Automotive segment represents more than 90% of revenue and includes the sale of Ford and Lincoln brand vehicles.
-The Financial Services segment contributes more than 5% of revenue and includes vehicle-related financing and leasing through Ford Motor Credit Company; outside the US, Europe is Ford Credit’s largest operation with nearly 60% of that region's receivables in the UK and Germany
+Ford's Automotive segment represents more than 90% of revenue and includes the sale of Ford and Lincoln brand vehicles.
+The Ford Credit segment contributes less than 10% of revenue and includes vehicle-related financing and leasing through Ford Motor Credit Company.
+Outside the US, Europe is Ford Credit's largest operation are the UK and Germany.

-The US accounts for more than 60% of Ford's revenue; other major markets include the UK, Canada, and Germany, each accounting for about 5% of sales.
+The US accounts for nearly 65% of Ford's revenue.
+Other major markets include the UK, Canada, and Germany, each accounting for about 5% of sales.

 Sales and Marketing